aaryarajoju/cu-c/README.md

   **[EXPERIMENTS](https://github.com/aaryarajoju/cu-c/tree/main/UNIT%201/UNIT%201%20-%20PRACTICAL%202/EXPERIMENTS)**
   1. [**2.1**](https://github.com/aaryarajoju/cu-c/blob/main/UNIT%201/UNIT%201%20-%20PRACTICAL%202/EXPERIMENTS/practical_2.1.c) : Calculate simple interest they will pay and find who will pay the most using ternary operator?
   2. [**2.2**](https://github.com/aaryarajoju/cu-c/blob/main/UNIT%201/UNIT%201%20-%20PRACTICAL%202/EXPERIMENTS/practical_2.2.c) : Write a program to input two integers from user by using single scanf.
-Compute and display the value for a& b, a| b, a f b.
+Compute and display the value for a&b, a|b, a^b.
   3. [**2.3**](https://github.com/aaryarajoju/cu-c/blob/main/UNIT%201/UNIT%201%20-%20PRACTICAL%202/EXPERIMENTS/practical_2.3.c) : Write a C program to find out year in which Mr. Kavi was born
   4. [**2.4**](https://github.com/aaryarajoju/cu-c/blob/main/UNIT%201/UNIT%201%20-%20PRACTICAL%202/EXPERIMENTS/practical_2.4.c) : If last day of mth month of the year is Friday then find out nth day(1<=n<=31) of the same month
   5. [**2.5**](https://github.com/aaryarajoju/cu-c/blob/main/UNIT%201/UNIT%201%20-%20PRACTICAL%202/EXPERIMENTS/practical_2.5.c) : How many girls are after her rank?
 Also find whether she is among top 10 students of the class or not?